igordelorenzi/api-examples/node/README.md

 ## Configuring

-In order to the example to work you must change your credentials in the `app.js` file.
+Before running the example you must change your credentials in the `app.js` file.
 The variables that must be filled with your information are :

  - client_id